ghga-de/milestones-docs/57-monkfish/technical_specification.md

 Since database names in the testing environment feature a prefix for isolation, the config should have a `db_prefix` value.
 This will be prefixed to all supplied database names, meaning the full name doesn't have to be supplied by the user in configuration, making the configuration more readable.
+It will also be added to all database names supplied as path parameters.

-`None` or `*` should be used as a wildcard equivalent to 'allow all'.
+`*` should be used as a wildcard equivalent to 'allow all'.
 For example, using the wildcard to specify permissions for a collection will allow all CRUD operations on the collection.
-Using the wildcard to specify tables in a database will enable all CRUD operations on all collections in that database.
+Permissions could be set for an entire database by using the wildcard as the collection name with the desired permissions.
+Setting both the collection and permission values to the wildcard would enable all operations for the entire database.

-If neither `db_prefix` nor any database/collections are listed, then no operations will be allowed.
+If no database/collections are listed, then no operations will be allowed, even if `db_prefix` is specified.

 ### Not included: